dmitriz/cpsfy/README.md

 # Comparison with Promises and Callbacks

-Our main motivation for dealing with CPS functions is to enhance the power of common coding patters into a single unified abstraction, which can capture all the advantages typically associated with Promises vs callbacks.
+Our main motivation for dealing with CPS functions is to enhance the power of common coding patterns into a single unified abstraction, which can capture the advantages typically associated with Promises vs callbacks.

-In the [introductory section into Promises](http://exploringjs.com/es6/ch_promises.html#sec_introduction-promises) of his wonderful book [Exploring ES6](http://exploringjs.com/es6/), [Dr. Axel Rauschmayer](http://dr-axel.de/) collected a list of advantages of Promises over callbacks, that we would like to consider here in the light of CPS functions and explain how, in our view, the latter point of view can enjoy the same advantages.
+In the [introductory section on Promises](http://exploringjs.com/es6/ch_promises.html#sec_introduction-promises) of his wonderful book [Exploring ES6](http://exploringjs.com/es6/), [Dr. Axel Rauschmayer](http://dr-axel.de/) collected a list of advantages of Promises over callbacks, that we would like to consider here in the light of CPS functions and explain how, in our view, the latters can enjoy the same advantages.

 ## Returning results
 > No inversion of control: similarly to synchronous code, Promise-based functions return results, they don’t (directly) continue – and control – execution via callbacks.
 That is, the caller stays in control.